pavanvarma5758/k8sproject/README.md

 ### NGINX on Kubernetes: Deployment and Helm Chart
 This repository provides resources for deploying an NGINX web server on a Kubernetes cluster.
 You can choose between deploying directly with Kubernetes manifests or using a Helm chart.

+Prerequisites:
 A running Kubernetes cluster
 kubectl installed and configured

-Getting Started
+> Getting Started

-Clone the repository:
+Clone the repository

 git clone https://github.com/pavanvarma5758/k8sproject